mu-04/claresy/README.md

 ## Classroom Reservation System for the PSHS

+Originally, this project was called phpMyReservation generally made to make a paperless process to reserve for an item for a specific timeslot.
+This project is modified by PSHS-MC Muon STR Group 4 Batch 2019 to specifically cater to the Philippine Science High School's environment for reserving venues and the facilities within them [Butaran, 2017]

 ### Specifications

-This codebase was used to solve a problem regarding security (SQL Injections) It was tested by vulnerability scanners and currently there are no vulnerabilities.
+This codebase (phpMyReservation) was used to solve a problem regarding security (SQL Injections) It was tested by vulnerability scanners and currently there are no vulnerabilities.

 phpMyReservation was originally developed by [Ole Jon Bjørkum](http://olejon.net)